The four pillars of SEO are:

 On-page SEO is an important pillar as the webmaster has complete control over.
 Meaning, that an SEO expert can include keywords to change elements such as titles, headers, keywords, URLs, and so forth, on their website.
 Resulting in them having the best chance of ranking well on search engine results pages.

 On-site SEO helps search engines as well as website visitors quickly interrupt and understand what a page is about and whether or not it addresses the search query correctly.
 Fundamentally, a good on-site optimization will help search engines to understand what visitors will see and what value they will receive from that information during the crawling, indexing, and ranking process.

 The on-page SEO pillar provides information to Google in order to meet the goals and objectives of their search engine.
 Which is to provide the most relevant, high-quality content possible to its users.
-In this regard, let’s take a look at what this means for users and on-page SEO.

 - Identify that a page is relevant to a search query (i.e. use of a specific or set of keywords)